How is living in China: My experience after 7 years

 If you are thinking of living in China you have to learn the customs when it comes to eating.
 It is very surprising that there are so many rituals to take into account when eating.
 For example: if several people eat together it is normal to order different dishes to share and at least one dish more than the people we are.

 Always wait for the host to start eating, and then you can start.
-You don’t leave the bowl on the table and bend your head down to eat, you take the bowl to eat.
+You don’t leave the bowl on the table and bend your head down to eat, you hold the bowl to eat.

 When you go to eat at someone’s house you will always get extra food.
 You have to finish everything you put in your bowl, but, what you should never do, is finish everything on the table.
 If you finish it all, the host will feel that he/she has looked bad for not having enough food and, as they say here, he/she will lose face.